CoderDoge1108/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - AI for Software Engineering
+  - AI for Programming Languages / Software Engineering
-  - Graph Neural Networks
+  - Structural Code Representation Learning
-  - Domain Generalization
+  - Cognitive Process and Code Generation
-  - Medical Imaging
+  - Binary Code Image Analysis and Medical Imaging

 # Education to show in About widget
 education: